Homepage > Journal > How to design the Path to Purchase in E-Commerce?

 • Why are specific actions not performed?

-Every action involves feelings, emotions, attitudes, and evaluations; hence, insight into E-Commerce customers' reactions is crucial.
+Every action involves feelings, emotions, attitudes, and evaluations.
+Hence, insight into E-Commerce customers' reactions and overall customer data is crucial.

 In particular, it is essential to discover the problems accompanying them during the Path to Purchase journey.